 I applaud Dove’s efforts to mentor girls and women to use the power of positive words and to create a platform for this important conversation in a society where we are bombarded with unsolicited opinions about who we are and what we do, and where worth can be linked to perceived perfection or contingent upon the amount of likes, shares, and followers on your feed.

-I think it’s wonderful that, as women, we have the opportunity to use social media to connect with other women, find our voice, and inspire our tribe, and as moms, we have the sacred privilege to empower our daughters to be real, to be positive, to be agents of change, and to keep it going.
+I think it’s wonderful that, as women, we have the opportunity to use social media to connect with other women, find our voice, and inspire our worldwide sisterhood, and as moms, we have the sacred privilege to empower our daughters to be real, to be positive, to be agents of change, and to keep it going.

 How does social media impact your self-worth?
 I’m excited to start this discussion and learn from you!